apparebit/siteforge/README.md

 ### File Storage

-  * [__@grr/fs__](packages/fs) is a grab bag of regular and empowered helper functions for file I/O. Some are just easier to import, promisified file operations from Node.js' own _fs_ module.
+  * [__@grr/fs__](packages/fs) is a grab bag of basic and empowered helper functions for file I/O. Some exports are just easier to use, promisified file operations from Node.js' own fs module.
 Some come with their own superpowers, including the ability to fix `ENOENT` errors on the fly.
   * [__@grr/glob__](packages/glob) implements wildcard patterns for file system paths by translating them into predicate functions.
-Unlike many other npm packages, @grr/glob does not compete on features and is purposefully minimal.
+Unlike many similar npm packages, `@grr/glob` does not compete on features and only supports `?` to match a single character, `*` to match zero or more characters in a path segment, and `**` to match zero or more path segments.
+If more complex patterns are needed, applications should use regular expressions.
-  * [__@grr/walk__](packages/walk) looks like a straight-forward recursive directory scan.
-But that simplicity was hard fought for, including rewriting this package as well as @grr/async from scratch when we could see the finish line—but not reach it due to a brittle API.
-More importantly, the simplicity doesn't get in the way of flexibility or performance, especially when pairing with @grr/async for concurrency—or any other library that catches your fancy.
+  * [__@grr/walk__](packages/walk) looks like a straight-forward recursive directory scan and it is just that when using the package with the default configuration.
+But then providing a callback into `@grr/async`, the scan becomes concurrent and can thus leverage more of the available I/O bandwidth.

 ### Web